Atlanta man accused of teen’s murder asks Statesboro judge for bond reconsideration

 “He felt there was a threat, there was something that had happened,” said Dickson

-“You weren’t curious about what it might be,” asked Judge Michael Muldrew.
+Judge Michael Muldrew followed up with a question: “You weren’t curious about what it might be?”

 “No sir, I am not,” Dickson responded.